davycrocket3128/dhack/README.md

 ![Peacenet logo](/Readme/The%20Peacenet%20Logo%20Gray.png)

-**The Peacenet** is a hacking game made in Unreal Engine 4 that takes place in the 2020s and 2030s in a digital afterlife.
+**The Peacenet** is a hacking game written in C# using MonoGame that takes place in the 2020s and 2030s in a digital afterlife.
 The game is controlled through a fictional Linux distribution called Peacegate OS.

 ### License

 This game is licensed under the MIT license.
 For information, see [`LICENSE`](LICENSE).
-This game also uses Unreal Engine 4.
-For that license, see [`UE-LICENSE`](UE-LICENSE).

 ### Credit where credit is due